taylorjayoung/RepoSweeper-2019-/README.md

-App Name:
  RepoSweeper

-Description:
  Deleting GitHub repositories via the GitHub interface is a hassle.
-For each repository that you want to delete, you have to go to the individual repository settings, enter your password and the name of the repository.
-This is not scalable as task.
-If you contribute to open source a fair bit or have many forked repositories that you may not necessarily want to keep, it could take hours to clean up your GitHub.
+For each repository that you want to delete, you have to go to the individual repository settings, enter the name of the repository and confirm.
+This is not a scalable as task.
+There are many scripts you can use to bulk erase repositories from the command line, but they don't offer much flexibility.
+RepoSweeper is a React.js SPA that allows you to sort, filter and manage which repositories you want to delete, and to do so in one click of a button.

- There are many scripts you can use to bulk erase repositories, but there is no UI and it is difficult to manage which you want to actually keep and delete.
-Now you can fetch a list of your GitHub repositories and manually select the unwanted repositories, then delete them in one go.

-Principal Engineer:
+ Getting Started
+ RepoSweeper is a tool that is meant to be used as a web application.
+It is pretty slim on the code side.
+If you just want to use the tool, visit https://repo-sweeper.herokuapp.com/

+ If you are interested in making changes to the code and working in a development setting, there are three simple steps:

+ 1. Fork the repository
+ 2. Git clone the repository in your terminal
+ 3. npm install

+ Start editing as you please, and when you're ready to check out your changes, just run:

+ 4. npm start

+ Built With
+ React.js
+ GitHub API

+ Contributing
+ Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

+ Authors
- Taylor Young
+ Taylor Young - Principal Engineer

-UI Developer:
- Johrten Sternberg
+ Johrten Sternberg - UI Engineer

+ License
+ This project is licensed under the MIT License - see the LICENSE.md file for details

+ Acknowledgments
+@sinyoungnam for the inspiration